pgilders/pgilders.github.io/index.md

       icon: fab fa-github
 links:
     - title: Email
-      url: mailto:patrick.gildersleve@oii.ox.ac.uk
+      url: mailto:p.gildersleve@lse.ac.uk
       icon: fa fa-envelope
 title: Patrick Gildersleve
 ---
 # About me

-I am a DPhil Candidate at the Oxford Internet Institute, where I study Computational Social Science.
+I am a Fellow in Computational Social Science at the Department of Methodology, London School of Economics and Political Science.
+I recently obtained a PhD in Information, Communication, and the Social Sciences from the Oxford Internet institute, University of Oxford.
 I'm interested in Wikipedia & other collaborative communities, the impact of news, and collective memory, typically using techniques from network science, time series analysis, and machine learning.
-If you are interested do get in touch through Twitter or email.
+If you are interested in me and my work do get in touch through Twitter or email.